seunghoonlee89/pyxray_preview/README.md

 * Prerequisites
     - [PySCF](https://github.com/pyscf/pyscf): 2.0 or higher.
+    - [Block2](https://github.com/block-hczhai/block2-preview): p0.5.2rc7 or higher.
+        (`complex mode` and `general-spin mode` are necessary.
-    - [Block2](https://github.com/block-hczhai/block2-preview): complex mode and general spin mode. cmake (version >= 3.0) can be used to compile C++ part of Block2 code, as follows:
+        `cmake` can be used to compile C++ part of Block2 code. please see Block2 manual for more details.)
         ```
         mkdir build
         cd build
         cmake .. -DUSE_MKL=ON -DBUILD_LIB=ON -DLARGE_BOND=ON -DMPI=ON -DUSE_COMPLEX=ON -DUSE_SG=ON
         make -j 10
         ```
-        (see Block2 manual for more details)

 * Add PyXray top-level directory to your `PYTHONPATH` e.g. if pyxray_preview is installed in `/opt`, your `PYTHONPATH` should be